NITESHCHOUBEY/pricing-card/README.md

 # pricing-card
-An implimentation of the frontend mentor code challenge
+An implimentation of the frontend programme